Contents

 Barbell squats are included in the program as a compound exercise that targets multiple muscle groups in the legs and helps to build overall leg strength and muscle mass.
 Bulgarian jump squats are included to add an explosive element to the workout and develop power and explosiveness in the legs.

 Plie squats are included to target the inner thighs, an area that is often neglected in leg workouts, and improve overall leg development.
-The split jump squat is a lower body exercise that targets the quads, hamstrings, and glutes.
+Side lunges are an excellent exercise for engaging the muscles of the inner and outer thighs, glutes, and hamstrings.
 It is a unilateral exercise, meaning that it works one leg at a time, which can help to improve balance and stability while also providing a greater challenge for the muscles.

 Leg curls are included as an isolation exercise that specifically targets the hamstrings, which can help to improve overall leg strength and stability.
 Calf raises are included to target the calf muscles, which are important for balance and stability, and can also improve the appearance of the lower leg.